Racial pay gap in the United States: Geographic distribution

 The distance between jobs and the location of minorities' homes affects the ability of minorities to find profitable work.
 Saskia Sassen found that the redistribution of manufacturing jobs out of central cities in the 1980s negatively affected the wage gap between blacks and whites because most blacks live in cities.

 Foreign birth

 According to a study by Gwartney and Long (1978), a person of a minority race that was not born in the United States fares worse than those who are native born in terms of wages.
 The worst affected are men and women from Japan and China and Filipino women.
 The study found that there is a positive effect on economic outcomes for second generation immigrants, or the children of immigrants who are foreign born, which they believe means that there are specific traits of immigrant parents that are beneficial to the economic success of their children.

+Immigration to the United States not only impacts people of Asian descent in wages, but also the Black population of America.
+Being the second major factor to wage inequalities, Black men and women that move into the United States are considered unskilled according to the American education standard.
+As a result, because of the increase of immigrant workers in the United States, the main beneficiaries of the wage inequality amongst Black immigrants as well as other immigrants are the populations of high skilled workers, and owners of capital, which is a population that is dominated by White individuals.

+However, this isn't the only issue seen with immigrant or foreign birth when it comes to black men and women.
+Black women have expressed from personal experience that they had been considered less favorable compared to foreign workers when applying for jobs.
+Due to this there had been a competition between black workers born in America versus immigrant workers applying for jobs.
+"On the other hand, employers express preferences for immi-grant workers over black workers, and blacks express their sense of competition with immigrants over job opportunities (Kirschenman and Neckerman 1991) ".